dekema9924/HuluClone/README.md

 # HuluClone

-Hulu is the leading premium streaming service offering live and on-demand TV and movies, with and without commercials, both in and outside the home.
+Hulu is one of the most famous streaming services worldwide with a large variety of shows.
+I decided to re-create the Front page of Hulu.
 I re-created the Hulu landing page UI design using HTML, CSS, and React Framework.
 I use modern CSS3+ techniques like  Flex, opacity, linear gradients, etc

 <hr>